Deep tissue, relaxation and lymphatic massage treatments are available with our Registered Massage Therapists (30 and 60 minute sessions).

 How much does it cost?

 Cost depends on the length of your massage session (30 or 60 minutes).
-Our reception will tell you our current rates.
+Our reception will provide you with our current rates.

-We also offer enhanced massage services for an additional fee, including manual lymphatic massage, Gua sha technique, scar tissue massage, face cupping, and jade stone massage (read more about these below).
+We also offer enhanced massage services for an additional fee, including manual lymphatic massage, Gua sha technique, scar tissue massage, face cupping, jade stone massage, and TMJ massage (read more about these below).
 Speak to your massage therapist about whether these enhanced services may be appropriate for you.

 How and when do I pay?